-The CMC Sleep Center offers and caters to patients of diverse nationalities such as but not limited to Micronesians and Arabs and even across different age span from pediatrics to geriatrics.
-The Sleep Center provides better care to patients who have primary snoring disorder, insomnia parasomnia and other related sleep disorders, one of which is the Obstructive Sleep Apnea (OSA) as the most common disorder that is being diagnosed and treated here.
-OSA is a life threatening disorder characterized by brief, repetitive interruptions of breathing during sleep.
-Indicators of OSA include daytime sleepiness, loud irregular snoring, morning headache and obesity.
-When left untreated, this may lead to increase risk of hypertension, stroke, heart attack, and industrial accidents.
+Our Sleep Center caters to patients of diverse nationalities and age groups, spanning pediatric to geriatric services.
+We provider holistic care to patients who have primary snoring disorder, insomnia, parasomnia, and related sleep disorders.
+Most commonly diagnosed and treated here is obstructive sleep apnea (OSA), a life-threatening disorder characterized by brief, repetitive interruptions in breathing during slumber.
+OSA symptoms include daytime sleepiness, loud and irregular snoring, morning headache, and obesity, and when left untreated the condition may lead to an increased risk of hypertension, stroke, heart attack, and accidents.

 The Sandman Elite SD32 Polysommography